b-pieta/zenyo-app/README.md

-# OmniAI - A React-based Chatbot using OpenAI's GPT-3
+# Zenyo - A React-based Yoga Studio website

-This is a sample Yoga Studio website showcasing various sections and functionalities.
+This is a sample Zenyo (Yoga Studio) website showcasing various sections and functionalities.
 The website is built using React, TypeScript and Tailwind.

 ## Getting Started